OpenReferralUK/human-services/pages/API/APIGuidance.md

 API GET web method responses conform to JavaScript Object Notation (JSON) schemas.
 The JSON schemas are derived automatically from the Open Referral UK tabular data structure, as defined in this [tabular data package](https://raw.githubusercontent.com/esd-org-uk/human-services/master/SchemaGenerator/Generator/ExtendedDataPackage.json).

+### Security
+To make this API as widely used as possible across platforms, especially simple HTML/JavaScript apps, implement the following Cross-Origin Resource Sharing (CORS) header on all HTTP responses.

+Access-Control-Allow-Origin: *

 ### Simple and verbose responses

 *Simple* schemas define the properties of a class (eg a service) and any other class associated via a many-to-one relationship (eg the organization delivering a service).